 So how do competent sales leaders ensure their sales reps perform at their best?

 Usually, it starts with getting on the same page.
-Once there’s alignment on the important stuff, most other things will come down to personal style, effort, and understanding of target market and sales process.
+If you’re a rep, ask your manager strategic sales interview questions before accepting a new role.
+Once there’s alignment on the important stuff, most other things will come down to personal style, effort, and understanding of the target market and sales process.